Award Categories

 This category recognises the organisation who best revamped a marketing team(s) to transform their marketing process and / or output.
 This could be a consultative project by an agency or a project conducted by in-house transformation team.
 Entrants should be able to demonstrate an effective transformation with minimal disruption and a positive impact on subsequent marketing campaign results.

-This category recognises the organisation that best utilised media channels as their key strategic tool to execute a powerful marketing campaign while successfully driving core business objectives.
+This category recognises the organisation that most effectively leveraged media channels as a strategic driver to deliver a powerful and results-oriented marketing campaign.
+Entries should demonstrate how smart media planning, innovative channel selection, and data-driven optimisation maximised reach, engagement, and ROI, while successfully achieving the campaign’s core business objectives.

 This category recognises the most effective and innovative use of mobile marketing.
 Campaigns could have included the use of apps and mobile as a media format, mobile app marketing and / or marketing and advertising through mobile and apps to achieve a specific marketing outcome, be it branding, a prompted consumer behaviour or simply increased consumption.